 Overview: This romantic coastal community sits on the northern Oregon coast and is less than two hours from Portland.
-A quiet, weathered place, it has Cape Code-style resorts, a long pristine beach and breathtaking ocean vistas.
+It is a quiet, weathered place with a long pristine beach and breathtaking ocean vistas.

 Gearhart is also known for its golf course, Gearhart Golf Links, which is the oldest 18-hole course west of the Mississippi River.
 Recently renovated, it includes a hotel and a pub.
 Gearhart's inviting town center features an art gallery, an old tyme grocery store, hanging flower baskets and one of the best bakeries on the coast.
 The Trail's End Art Association sponsors classes and an art walk.
 Razor clams are abundant along the beach, and Cullaby Lake County Park is within easy reach.
 A popular trail runs from the golf course to the Necanicum River Estuary, a tidal flat surrounded by dunes and forest.
-It is also home to a large number of bird species and is therefore a favorite spot among birdwatchers.
+It is also home to a large number of bird species and is a favorite spot among birdwatchers.

 Neighborhoods are wooded, and home styles include ranch ramblers, Cape Cods, bungalows and more.
 A few condo communities are here, too.

 Population: 2,000 (city proper)